neumovelab/myoassist.terrains/README.md

 # myoassist_terrains

-**Modular procedural terrain generator for MuJoCo, designed to be consumed by [MyoAssist](https://github.com/) and other musculoskeletal-simulation projects.**
+**Modular procedural terrain generator for MuJoCo, designed to be used by [MyoAssist](https://github.com/neumovelab/myoassist) and other musculoskeletal-simulation projects within [MyoSuite](https://myosuite.readthedocs.io/en/latest/).**

 `myoassist_terrains` turns a small JSON description of a grid layout into a ready-to-include MuJoCo MJCF fragment containing tiles, connectors, materials